Model-driven Stochastic Trace Clustering: Experimental setup

+Evaluating clustering methods is inherently challenging because the quality of clusters depends on the downstream task.
+To address this, and to stay close to the end-goal of most trace clustering pipelines in process mining, we employ multiple evaluation metrics related to the quality and readability of the discovered process models in each cluster.
+To align our evaluation with the typical end-goal of trace clustering in process mining, we use a diverse set of metrics that jointly assess three aspects: stochastic structure, model simplicity, and non-stochastic conformance.
+These aspects correspond to our research questions RQ1-RQ3 and are reflected in the metrics described below.

+First, to evaluate non-stochastic conformance and model quality within each cluster, we use the Inductive Miner infrequent variant~\cite{Leemans2014} with its default noise threshold of 0.2 to discover a Petri net for each cluster.
+Using the clustered event log and the corresponding Petri net, we then compute several different (\textit{non-stochastic}) conformance checking metrics: namely, token-based fitness and precision~\cite{rozinat2008}, and alignment-based fitness~\cite{Vanderaalst2012} and precision~\cite{Adriansyah2015}.
+These metrics quantify how well the discovered model represents the behavior in the cluster and how much the clustering itself can improve these conformance measures when using the same discovery technique, which directly addresses RQ3.
+To capture model simplicity, we calculate the inverse arc-degree of the discovered Petri nets ~\cite{SanchezGonzalez2010}, which serves as a structural simplicity measure and addresses RQ2.
+For these metrics, we used the implementation available in the Python package \texttt{pm4py} (Version 2.7.8.4) ~\cite{Berti2023}.

+Second, to evaluate how uniformly structured the clusters are from a stochastic perspective (RQ1), we discover an unfiltered directly-follows graph (DFG) for each cluster and compute the entropic relevance (ER)~\cite{Alkhammash2022}, following Algorithm~\ref{alg:ER}.
+We use a simplified ER variant that is appropriate in our setting because the discovered process models are fully fitting.
+ER acts as a stochastic conformance measure: high ER values indicate greater structural homogeneity within the cluster.
+We report both the total ER of the log-DFG combination (\texttt{ER\textsubscript{sum}}), as proposed in~\cite{Alkhammash2022}, and the average ER score over all traces in the event log (\texttt{ER\textsubscript{av}}).

+To quantify the structural uncertainty of the DFG, we also calculate the total graph entropy (\texttt{graph\textsubscript{entr}}) directly on the DFG, again addressing RQ1.
+Specifically, we calculate the Shannon entropy of edge transitions based on the probabilities of moving from one node (activity) to another.
+Higher entropy indicates a more unpredictable structure, while lower entropy suggests more deterministic and structured connectivity patterns~\cite{Dehmer2011}.

-Higher entropy indicates a more unpredictable structure, while lower entropy suggests a more deterministic or structured connectivity pattern~\cite{Dehmer2011}.
-Next to GE, we also introduce graph density (GD) as a measure on our DFGs, which measures how close the graph is to being fully connected.
-Graph density is calculated by dividing the number of edges actually present (non zero) in the DFG, by the maximum number of possible edges:
+Finally, to assess an additional aspect of model simplicity and readability (RQ2), we calculate the graph density (\texttt{graph\textsubscript{dens}}) of each DFG.
+Graph density is obtained by dividing the number of observed edges in the DFG by the maximum possible number of edges between activity types:

-This provides us with another (\textit{non-stochastic}) simplicity measure, but this time measuring the DFG's connectivity.
+\texttt{Graph\textsubscript{dens}} quantifies how close the DFG is to being fully connected and provides a complementary \textit{non-stochastic} simplicity measure that focuses on the DFG’s connectivity patterns.

 A high-level overview of the experimental setup can be found in Figure~\ref{fig:overview}.